sarahhayounggoldman/sarahhayounggoldman/README.md

 ## 👋 Hello world, I’m Sarah!
 - 👀 I’m interested in ... data science & data engineering, machine learning, software engineering, webdev, and tech for the social good!
 - 🔭 I’m currently working on ... a personal website!
-- 🌱 I’m currently learning ... web scraping
+- 🌱 I’m currently learning ...
+MongoDB
 - 💞️ Outside of coding, I love ... classic literature, baklava, and stand-up comedy, not necessarily in that order :)
 - 📫 To access any private repositories ... e-mail me your [GitHub username!](mailto:sg110@wellesley.edu?subject=Test)
-- To get in touch ... connect with me on [LinkedIn!](https://www.linkedin.com/in/sarahhayounggoldman/)
+- ☕ To get in touch ... connect with me on [LinkedIn!](https://www.linkedin.com/in/sarahhayounggoldman/)